-If you do nothing – even without a complaint – you could still be investigated by the Human Rights Commission.
+The Victorian Human Rights Commission may still investigate even if a complaint has not been lodged.
 The Commission looks for any potential breaches of your duty to prevent discrimination, sexual harassment or victimisation at work.

 Employsure can advise you on acting positively to reduce workplace discrimination in your business.
 For peace of mind, please call our 24 hour Advice Line now on 1300 651 415.